sampr7/AeroMix/Documentation.md

 pip install AeroMix
 ```
 ## Usage
-AeroMix requires the inputs of component-wise aerosol number/mass concentration, wavelengths, relative humidity, and aerosol vertical profile information to calculate the optical properties, such as
+AeroMix is a versatile Python package designed for computing a wide range of optical and physical properties of aerosol mixtures using the inputs on component-wise aerosol number/mass concentration, wavelengths, relative humidity, and aerosol vertical profile information.
+The output parameters of AeroMix encompasses the aerosol optical properties such as,

 1. Aerosol optical depth (AOD)
 2. Single scattering albedo (SSA)